PKizzle/dns/cmd/atomdns/README.md

 - Provide query logging (_log_).
 - Access control for queryes (_acl_).
 - Provide metrics (by using Prometheus) (_metrics_).
+- Serve from a SQLite file (_dbsqlite_).
 - ... and more.
 - Serve as a router to router queries to some other (recursive) nameserver (_route_).
 [TODO]

+Each of these handlers has its own manual page, i.e. see atomdns-dbfile(7) for more information on the _dbfile_ handler.

 ## Compilation from Source